 Grant Funding for the Crossing Improvements

 These improvements were funded by a Safe Routes to School federal grant.
 The project and grant application were supported by the Mount Prospect Bike Club, the Northwest Municipal Conference, the Mount Prospect Park District, and Mount Prospect School District 57.
 The project received approvals from the Federal Highway Administration and the Illinois Department of Transportation (IDOT).
 The work was constructed as an IDOT contract.
 Click for additional details on the Safe Routes to School grant application process, including a project timeline and Federal approvals for the use of the Rectangular Rapid Flashing Beacon (RRFB).

 The Role of the Illinois Department of Transportation (IDOT)

 Central Road is owned and maintained by IDOT; the constructed crosswalk improvements required IDOT approval.
 The Village is working closely with IDOT to explore additional safety enhancements, including potential future modifications to heighten the motoring public’s awareness of the crossing and how pedestrians and bicyclists should safely utilize it.
 Click for more information on Village correspondence with IDOT, and the status of these future improvements.

 The tragic accident which occurred on June 9, 2016, between a motorist and a bicyclist crossing Central Road has been thoroughly investigated by the Mount Prospect Police Department.
 Details on this investigation, as well as the crash report, are available to the public.

 The Village continues education efforts on the use of this crossing through the use of video and other informational campaigns.
-Improvements to the crossing such as signage, potential signalization and overall design are ongoing with IDOT; click here for the latest information on the status of these improvements.
+Improvements to the crossing such as signage, potential signalization and overall design are ongoing with IDOT; Latest information on the status of these improvements.

 Contact us with questions or concerns related to the Central Rd / Weller Ln crossing.